 Sikkim – Culture & Tradition

 The state’s cultural life is related to Tibetan religious and aesthetic traditions.
-The cultural climax of the year comes with the 2-day Phanglhapsol festival, when masked dances are performed in honour of Kanchenjunga, presiding deity and the mountain.
+The cultural climax of the year comes with the 2-day Phanglhapsol festival when masked dances are performed in honor of Kanchenjunga, presiding deity and the mountain.
 There are also many secular folk dances.
 The Namgyal Institute of Tibetology has one of the largest collection of Tibetan books in the world.
 Many Buddhist monasteries are repositories of artistic treasures, including wall paintings, Tankas or Thangkas (religious paintings mounted on brocade), and bronze images.

-Way Of Living
+Way Of Living in Sikkim

 Tourism and agriculture are the two basis of the Sikkim’s economy.
 Sikkim is one of the world’s main producers of Cardamom, and the region has also become an exporter of Mandarin Oranges, Apples, and Potatoes.
 Sikkim is also rich in mineral wealth.
 Its forests have great economic value in sawn Timber and wood Pulp.
 Sikkim’s cotton and wool weaving, carpets, rugs, blankets, and bamboo work is well known.